 - Can grad students and post-grad students apply?
 Yes.

 - Can students who are not currently attending university but have been accepted to a university apply?
-No.
+No, you can always apply the following year.

-- My school uses a grading system different than the US Grade Point Average system.
+- My school uses a grading system different from the US Grade Point Average system.
 Can I apply and what do I do?
 Yes, you can apply.
-You have to provide us with documentation on how to translate your grading system into the GPA system.
+Check the table of equivalence before applying.

-- It is the 16th of May, can I still apply to the scholarship?
+- If it is the 16th of May, can I still apply to the scholarship?
 Yes, but your application will only be considered on the 15th of May in the following year.

 - I live outside of the US and the payment is in US Dollars.
 Will there be a currency conversion fee?
 Yes.
 There is usually a 2-3% fee (it depends on the currencies being converted).
 The bank will deduct the fee from the scholarship.